Ken Roberts (announcer)

 Ken Roberts (born Saul Trochman, February 22, 1910 – June 19, 2009) was an American radio and television announcer known for his work during the Golden Age of Radio and for his work announcing the daytime television soap operas The Secret Storm, Texas and Love of Life, each for a two-decade span.

 Early life and education

-Roberts was born on February 22, 1910, in Manhattan and grew up in The Bronx.
-His father, Nathaniel, an insurance salesman and English tutor from Latvia, and his mother, Fanny Naft, from present-day Ukraine, were both Jewish immigrants to the United States.
+Roberts was born Saul Trochman on February 22, 1910, in Manhattan and grew up in The Bronx.
+His father, Nathaniel Trochman, an insurance salesman and English tutor from Latvia, and his mother, Fanny Naft, from present-day Ukraine, were both Jewish immigrants to the United States.
 Roberts graduated from DeWitt Clinton High School.
 He briefly attended law school and worked in Fiorello H. La Guardia's law office as an intern, but quit the unpaid position after the firm wouldn't cover his bus fare.
 He changed his name after entering the radio business so that it would not "sound so Jewish".